mrzahaki/sudio/README.md

 ## 🤝 Contributing

 Sudio is like a symphony in progress, and we'd love for you to join the orchestra!
-If you're interested in contributing, please check out our [contribution guidelines](CONTRIBUTING.md).
+If you're interested in contributing, please check out our [contribution guidelines](https://github.com/mrzahaki/sudio/blob/Master/CONTRIBUTING.md).
+You can access the source code here at [Sudio GitHub Repository](https://github.com/mrzahaki/sudio).

 ## 💖 Support Sudio